RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ✅ Standalone emulator: **[RAppleWin](https://retroachievements.org/download.php#rapplewin)**
 - ⌛ BizHawk core: **Virtu**
   - Testing
-  - 4 Jun 2023: .woz files are not supported.
+  - June 4th, 2023: .woz files are not supported.
-  - 4 Jun 2023: The joystick is not supported.
+  - June 4th, 2023: The joystick is not supported.
 The keyboard has to be manually mapped.
-  - 4 Jun 2023: You have to manually create and load a multi-disk bundle for games with multiple disks.
+  - June 4th, 2023: You have to manually create and load a multi-disk bundle for games with multiple disks.
 Disks are generically labelled by index only.

 ### Arcade